 Butternut squash is a versatile vegetable that can be used in a variety of culinary applications.
 Here are some of the most common ways to use butternut squash in cooking:

-- Soups: Butternut squash makes a delicious base for soups, such as butternut squash soup, pumpkin soup, and vegetable soup.
+- Soups: It makes a delicious base for soups, such as butternut squash soup, pumpkin soup, and vegetable soup.
 Simply cook the squash until tender, puree it with broth and seasonings, and serve.

 - Purees: Butternut squash puree can be used as a side dish, sauce, or ingredient in recipes such as casseroles, pies, and muffins.
 Simply cook the squash until tender, mash or puree it, and season as desired.

-- Pasta dishes: Butternut squash can be used as a sauce for pasta dishes, such as butternut squash ravioli or lasagna.
+- Pasta dishes: This squash variety can be used as a sauce for pasta dishes, such as butternut squash ravioli or lasagna.
 Simply cook the squash until tender, puree it with cream and seasonings, and toss with cooked pasta.

 - Side dishes: Butternut squash can be served as a side dish, either roasted or pureed.
 It pairs well with other fall vegetables such as Brussels sprouts and carrots.